AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 ## Design Considerations

 One of the main motivations of this project was to enhance my skills in using public APIs, in this case the Google Maps API.
-A location-based treasure hunting activity (geocaching) appears to fulfill the use-case of using the Google Maps API.
+A location-based treasure hunting activity (geocaching) appears to fulfil the use-case of using the Google Maps API.

 To keep the data models manageable, only 3 data models were used.
 One for the user accounts, another for the geocache data and lastly for the discussion posts.